-In the latest updates of MacOS native Linux container support is built in, there should not be any need to use homebrew or colima.
+In the latest updates of MacOS, native Linux container support is built in, use OSX `container` instead of colima.

 Install package manager, Virtual machine for running container images and container tool.